sjungwirth/aacl/README.md

 	In reality you may choose to special case this in a UI and represent it as an 'active account' checkbox rather than requiring end-users to understand that it is different from other roles.

-### Sprig and other ORMs

-AACL ships with a Sprig based Rule model and Sprig based class for easily turning Sprig models into Access Controlled Resources.
-It should be relatively trivial to modify the library to work with other ORMs but as this is only likely to be used by me for now, a flexible driver system seems unnecessary.

 ### Concept: ACL Resources

-Any PHP class that implements `AACL_Resource` interface is considered a resource.
+Any PHP class that implements `ACL_Resource` interface is considered a resource.
 This means that just by implementing it, rules can be added based on that object.

-AACL ships with two abstract Resource classes `Controller_AACL` and `Sprig_AACL` which allow any extending controllers or models to automatically become valid resources against which access rules can be created.
+ACL ships with two abstract Resource classes `Controller_ACL` and `ORM_ACL` which allow any extending controllers or models to automatically become valid resources against which access rules can be created.

-#### AACL_Resource Interface
+#### ACL_Resource Interface

-The `AACL_Resource` interface defines four methods:
+The `ACL_Resource` interface defines four methods:

 -  **public function acl_id()**